juhoveli/fullstackproject/documentation/diary.md

 Also Navigation has by default transition animations when moving between screens.
 This is not something I want, so I have to do something for that.

+### More navigation

+Still moving between to blank screens, trying to fix styles for custom back button.
+When not using default, the back function is not working for some reason.